 DO NOT GIVE OR ACCEPT BRIBES

 We pride ourselves on our relationships with our clients and understand that cultivating those relationships often is best accomplished in social settings—such as meals, sporting events or other forms of entertainment.
-While ordinary relationship-building activities—including gifts and entertainment—can be appropriate, we must also remain vigilant to ensure nothing we do could create even an appearance of impropriety.
+While ordinary relationship-building activities—including gifts, meals, and entertainment—can be appropriate, we must also remain vigilant to ensure nothing we do could create even an appearance of impropriety.

 Bribes are “anything of value” intended to secure an improper advantage or otherwise inappropriately influence the recipient.
 This means anything that is valued by the person that someone is attempting to influence—whether or not it has any commercial value.
 It does not matter whether the thing of value is funded by Accenture, a third party or from the employee’s own personal resources.
 Merely offering something of value can violate the law, whether or not it is actually accepted or a benefit is received.

-DO NOT GIVE INAPPROPRIATE GIFTS OR ENTERTAINMENT
+DO NOT GIVE INAPPROPRIATE GIFTS, MEALS, ENTERTAINMENT OR TRAVEL

-APPLY OUR 5 GIFTS AND ENTERTAINMENT CRITERIA
+APPLY OUR 5 GIFTS, MEALS, ENTERTAINMENT AND TRAVEL CRITERIA

 For a proper purpose and not intended to secure an improper advantage or otherwise inappropriately influence the recipient